Cyborg-Robotics-Academy-Pvt-Ltd/cyborg-robotics-new/src/app/admin-dashboard/access-control/README.md

 # Access Control Management

-This module provides administrators with tools to manage user roles, permissions, and access levels within the Cyborg Robotics Academy platform.
+This module provides administrators with tools to manage user roles, permissions and access levels within the Cyborg Robotics Academy platform.

 ## Features